 Before CoachAccountable Greg could coach around 10 coachees simultaneously before quality started to suffer: he used to have to comb through many docs and past emails to prep, and lack of clear awareness of where a coachee was (and what he'd done or not made) made calls take longer and be less focused on what the coachee needed.
 "There was no visibility or accountability, it was hard to know where they were."

 Now Greg can coach up to 60 people at a time.
 He structures the weeks for his coachees to be heavy on learning towards the beginning of the week and does his 1-on-1 calls on Thursday and Friday.
-"Those days are packed, and I can make it work because I can do lighting fast prep for each call by pulling up the record in CoachAccountable, and because of the reminders my clients always come on time and prepared.
+"Those days are packed, and I can make it work because I can do lightning fast prep for each call by pulling up the record in CoachAccountable, and because of the reminders my clients always come on time and prepared.
 It wouldn't be possible to do it this way without CA."